Practical and powerful third-gen Vivaro spoiled by poor ergonomics

 The king of the medium van sector is indisputably the Ford Transit Custom, which considerably outsells every rival (and every other van of any kind) in the UK.

 The Vivaro typically finds itself vying for second spot with the VW Transporter, though Vauxhall has ambitions that this model will firmly cement its position ahead of the Volkswagen.

 In many respects this is a substantial improvement over the previous Vivaro model, with plenty of high-tech features and those key practicality upgrades to load carrying capability and running costs.
 The engines are good, and this is a fine van to drive.

 Or at least, it would be if it wasn’t for the cramped cab and the poor driving position.
-Still, the positives are such that we voted it runner up in our 2020 Medium Van of the Year Award.
+Still, the positives are such that we voted it runner up in our 2020 and 2021 Medium Van of the Year Award.

 Skip to our full verdict on...

 - Exceptionally quiet 1.5-litre engine impresses for light duty